deep-entertainment/safehouse/design/Safe House - Game Design Document.md

 The diary is just an old ring-bound notepad with ballpen scriblings on it.
 They are readable of course, but show the rising pressure and tension of the writer.
 It's fake though.
 It wasn't *actually* written by Jacob Grimes, it's something Calvin uses to scare Marjorie.
 Each day starts a new page.

+On the first page it reads: "JG's diary"

 ##### Tuesday

 The attorney said, I should write this.
 It may help me to concentrate.
 I never wrote a diary and it feels weird.
 Anyways, here goes.